Be My Eyes: Recent developments

 The company has raised over $650,000, including funding from Silicon Valley, Microsoft, and other angel investors.

 In February 2020, $2.8 million in Series A funding was raised, allowing the company to further develop its business model while keeping visual support services free for visually impaired users.
 The investment allows the company to further develop its unique "purpose and profit" business model while keeping the visual support service free and unlimited for all visually impaired users.

 User base and accessibility

-Over 8.3 million volunteers and 750,000 blind or visually impaired people use the app.
-Over 180 languages and 150 countries are represented.
+Over 10 million volunteers and 1 million blind or visually impaired people use the app.

 Features

 Human-based assistance

 A visually impaired person starts a live stream showing their view from their cellphone camera.
 They are assigned, through a phone call or chat, a random volunteer who speaks the same language and who is in the same time zone.
 This allows the volunteer to describe an object and assist the visually impaired person, such as guiding the person to move their camera, read instructions, or clean up a spill.
 Through speech synthesis, content can be read out loud.
 This process encourages a more independent life for blind and visually impaired people.